 Vocal warm-ups also work wonders for singers looking to smooth out their vocal break, practice breathing exercises, and improve their range.

-You may wonder how blowing air through your lips like a horse will affect your voice.
-Lips trills are an excellent exercise for practicing exhaling endurance – and we all know that better breathing leads to better singing.
+You may wonder how blowing air through your lips like a horse will help your voice.
+Lips trills are an excellent exercise for waking up the breath and for practicing exhaling endurance – and we all know that better breathing leads to better singing.

 Slacken your lips and blow air between them, be sure to keep your lips loose.
-If you need to; place a finger at the corners of your mouth and push upwards towards the nose.
+If you need to, place a finger at the corners of your mouth and push upwards towards the nose.
+When you have that down, add in a vocal tone so you are lip trilling AND singing at the same time.

-Once you have the lip trill, you can start counting in your head.
-The aim is to maintain the trill for four counts.
+Once you feel comfortable in the lip trill, you can start counting beats in your head.
+The aim is to maintain the trill for four counts without collapsing your chest posture, and to add more time when you get better.
 This vocal exercise will also help with breath control as you will need to take a big deep breath before starting your trill.

 As your endurance improves and your chest stays firm, you can start to lip trill for more extended periods of time.
 You can even lip trill songs that you know.